GeoWag/pdsnd_github/README.md

 This was a great exercise as a first project to use loops, interactive user input and functions. **Filtering** of which data was displayed to the user was **based on user input**.

+Furthermore, it required some thorough thinking, as some data was only included in New York City and Chicago, but not in Washington.
+So, not all functions could be applied equally.

 ### Files used
 - [x] chicago.csv
 - [x] new_york_city.csv